sinhrks/cesiumpy/doc/source/basics.rst

 - Interactive data visualization using ``Jupyter Notebook``

-This package DOES NOT intended for:
+This package IS NOT intended for:

 - Website development using whole functionality of `Cesium.js <http://cesiumjs.org/>`_.